 When Amazon launched in 1995, the term eCommerce wasn't even a coinage yet, much less part of the everyday consumer lexicon.
 In fact, there was no such thing as digital commerce.

 Consumers knew precisely what products they wanted and where to shop to obtain them.
 Or rather, they were told where to shop to obtain them.

 There was no concept of virtual territory.
 Amazon didn't dive head first into it.
 They created it.

 Was it a novelty?
 Perhaps.
-But so was McDonalds.
+But so was McDonalds at first.
 Was it convenient?
 Perhaps.
 But so was McDonalds.
 Was it a gamble?
 Absolutely.
-But how many companies can you think of who go public after only two years?
+But how many companies can you think of who went public after only two years in existence?